 In August 2006, we formed a joint venture with TEPPCO involving Jonah, which owns the Jonah Gas Gathering System located in the Greater Green River Basin of southwestern Wyoming.
 The Jonah Gas Gathering System gathers and transports natural gas produced from the Jonah and Pinedale fields to regional natural gas processing plants and major interstate pipelines that deliver natural gas to end-user markets.
-Currently, the gathering capacity of this system is 2.4 billion cubic feet per day ("Bcf/d").
+Currently, the gathering capacity of this system is 2.4 Bcf/d.
 We own an approximate 19.4% interest in Jonah and TEPPCO owns the remaining 80.6% interest.
 We account for our investment in the Jonah joint venture using the equity method of accounting.